apache/linkis-website/docs/engine-usage/presto.md

 sidebar_position: 11
 ---

-This article mainly introduces the installation, use and configuration of the Presto engine plugin in Linkis.
+This article mainly introduces the installation, usage and configuration of the Presto engine plugin in `Linkis` `.

 ## 1. Preliminary work

-### 1.1 Engine Installation
+### 1.1 Engine installation

-If you want to use the Presto engine on your Linkis service, you need to install the Presto service and make sure the service is available.
+If you want to use the `Presto` engine on your `Linkis` service, you need to install the `Presto` service and make sure the service is available.

-### 1.2 Service Verification
+### 1.2 Service Authentication

 ```shell
 # prepare presto-cli